1Marc/marcgrabanski.com/src/pages/articles/2008-07-22-jquery-select-list-values/index.md

 $('#selectList :selected').text()
 ```

 > Note on July 23 `9:14AM: **HoyaSaxa93** wrote in to ask how to get values from select multiples.

-I will create the demo and code below.
-This would be how to set a select multiple to an array called,"foo".
+This would be how to set a select multiple to an array called, "foo":

 ```js
 var foo = []